 It is recommended that Burlington DPW pursue Strategy #5 with BPD support in the short-term to improve program responsiveness.
+DPW should draft written document detailing these revised procedures for residents interested in the RPP program.

-STRATEGY #6: ESTABLISH A PROCESS FOR REMOVING OR REDEFINING RESIDENTIAL PARKING
+STRATEGY #65: ESTABLISH A PROCESS FOR REMOVING OR REDEFINING RESIDENTIAL PARKING

 Establish a process to remove or redefine existing residential parking restrictions.
-The process should mirror the petition and parking survey count method used to establish new residential parking restrictions (Strategy #5).
+The process should mirror the petition process used to establish new residential parking restrictions (Strategy #5).
 This process can be initiated by neighborhood residents or by the City, through the Department of Public Works.